 - Do not use Odefsey if the original seal over the container opening is broken or missing.

 - Throw away Odefsey that is no longer needed or expired (out of date).
 Follow FDA guidelines on how to safely dispose of unused medicine.

 - Keep Odefsey and all medicines out of reach of children.

 Where can I find more information about Odefsey?

-- For more information on the use of Odefsey in people with HIV, please refer to the Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents Living with HIV and the Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection.
+- For more information on the use of Odefsey in people with HIV, please refer to the Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents with HIV and the Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection.

 - This Patient Version drug summary is based on the following FDA label(s): Tablet.
-The Patient Counseling Information section of the label includes information for people taking Odefsey.
+The Patient Package Insert includes information for people taking Odefsey.

 - A list of FDA-approved HIV medicines, from HIVinfo.